 The mind behind these brilliant descriptions is Quorum's CEO Patrick Finlay.
 We sat down with Patrick to talk about the essence of job descriptions and how Quorum goes about crafting them.
 We'll share one specific example to inspire you and resources to help you create your own.

-But first, a quick analysis of what makes these job descriptions so good:
+A quick analysis of what makes this job description so good

 1. Bottom line up front: In the first lines of the description, candidates know what the company does, what stage the company is in, what is in it for them and where the job is located.

-3. What's in it for me: There's no false pretence that this job is the be-all and end-all for a mobile engineer.
+3. What's in it for me: There's no false pretense that this job is the end-all and be-all for a Mobile Engineer.
 Instead, there's an earnest acknowledgment that job seekers are looking to get something out of their next job in order to advance their career.

 - "If you’re interested in being a mobile expert then that’s 2/3rds of the battle 🏅"

 - "Whatever you do, please don’t filter yourself out!!!
 Hopefully, you get the idea of what we want you to do eventually.
 If this sounds like something that you also want to do eventually, then please get in touch.
 No one hits the ground running."

 - "Most of all, if you’re excited by the challenge, then COUNT YOURSELF IN!"

 - "We care about what you can do now, and how quickly you can learn.
 It doesn’t matter how you got here."